theramiyer/blog/content/post/2020/farmer-protests.md

 - Karan Thapar and _[The Wire](https://thewire.in/)_
 - [Faye D'Souza](https://www.youtube.com/fayedsouza) and her team

-And I have a request: Do not quote bits from this piece; to get a point delivered to someone, send the entire post.

-Because context matters.

 ## A brief about the three laws

 If you remember, back in September, we had spoken about how the [Rajya Sabha had cleared agriculture bills]({{< ref "democracies-fail#opposition-to-balance" >}}) in the absence of the opposition parties; the opposition parties had "boycotted" the Rajya Sabha proceedings because of how the Speaker had cleared the three bills through voice vote amidst vocal opposition.